tkrop/go-testing/README.md

 ### Why parameterized test?

-Parameterized test are an efficient way to setup a high number of related test cases cover the system under test in a black box mode from feature perspective.
-With the right tools and concepts - as provided by this `testing` framework, parameterized test allow to cover all success and failure paths of a system under test as outlined above.
+Parameterized test are an effective way to set up a systematic set of test cases covering a system under test in a black box mode.
+With the right tools and concepts — as provided by this `testing` framework, parameterized test allow to cover all success and failure paths of a system under test.

 ### Why parallel tests?